ioChris/AHoJ/README.md

 <pdb_id> <chains> <ligand> <position>
 ~~~

-* `pdb_id`: This is the 4-character code of a PDB protein structure.
-This argument is obligatory and only 1 PDB ID can be input per line. (i.e. “1a73” or “3fav” or “3FAV”).
-If it is the only argument (because the user does not know the ligand that binds to the structure or is using "reverse search", it will trigger automatic detection of ligands in the structure.
+* `pdb_id`: This is the 4-character code of a PDB protein structure (case-insensitive).
+This argument is obligatory and only 1 PDB code can be input per line. (i.e. “1a73” or “3fav” or “3FAV”).
+If it is the only argument (e.g. because the user does not know the ligand that binds to the structure), it will trigger automatic detection of ligands in the structure.
 * `chains`: A single chain or multiple chains separated by commas (without whitespace), or “ALL” or “\*” in the case of all chains (i.e. “A” or “A,C,D” or “ALL” or “\*”).
-This argument is obligatory if the user intends to provide any argument after that (i.e. ligands or position).
+This argument is case-insensitive and it is obligatory if the user intends to provide any argument after that (i.e. ligands or position).
-* `ligand`: A single ligand, multiple ligands separated by commas (without whitespace), or no ligands can be input per line (i.e. “HEM” or “hem” or “ATP” or “ZN” or “HEM,ATP,ZN”) or “\*” for the automatic detection of all ligands in the specified chain(s).
-Besides specifying the ligand directly by its name (and optionally, its position), the user can also specify a residue that binds the ligand and AHoJ will detect the ligand (as long as it is within 4.5 Angstroms of the residue).
-This approach can actually be more robust in cases where the ligand is assigned a chain outside of the protein chains, in which case the detection will fail (as AHoJ will discard non-UniProt chains as part of the chain validation).
-On the contrary, protein residues are assigned a polymer chain and is thus less likely to fail.
-This argument is non-obligatory, if omitted, the user should activate the automatic detection of the ligands in the structure from the available option, unless the user is starting with an apo structure, in which case they will need to activate the reverse mode (search for holo from apo).
-Note: if planning to specify the `position` argument, you cannot use more than one ligand per query.
+* `ligand`: This argument is case-insensitive.
+A single ligand, multiple ligands separated by commas (without whitespace), or no ligands can be input per line (i.e. “HEM” or “hem” or “ATP” or “ZN” or “HEM,ATP,ZN”) or “\*” for the automatic detection of all ligands in the specified chain(s).
+Besides specifying the ligand directly by its name (and optionally, its position), the user can also specify a residue that binds the ligand (i.e. “HIS”) and AHoJ will detect the ligand (as long as it is within 4.5 Angstroms of the residue).
+This approach however can lead to the selection of more than one ligands, if they are within this radius from the specified residue.
+This argument is non-obligatory, if omitted or specified as “\*”, AHoJ will automatically detect the ligands in the structure.
+If there are no ligands in the query structure, it will be characterised as apo and the search for candidates will continue.
+Note: when specifying the `position` argument, the user can only specify one ligand per query.
 * `position`: This argument is an integer (i.e. “260” or “1”).
-It refers to the PDB index of the previously specified ligand or binding residue.
-This argument can only be specified when there is one ligand or residue specified.
+It refers to the PDB index of the previously specified ligand, binding residue or water molecule.
+When this argument is specified, only one ligand or residue can be specified in the previous argument.

 ## Usage examples